phpmd/phpmd/src/site/rst/about.rst

 Recent Releases
 ===============

+- 2011/09/27 - PHPMD 1.2.9: New feature `release`__ of PHPMD that implements a
+  new command line option for the strict mode.
 - 2011/06/30 - PHPMD 1.1.1: New feature `release`__ of PHPMD that fixes an issue
   in PHP_PMD's package file.
 - 2011/02/20 - PHPMD 1.1.0: New feature `release`__ of PHPMD that provides two